-What Options Exist to Resolve A Contract Dispute?
+What Options Exist To Resolve A Contract Dispute?

-In contract disputes, there are a range of damage theories available for our clients who have suffered a breach of contract.
+In contract disputes, there is a range of damage theories available for our clients who have suffered a breach of contract.
 Generally, the law divides monetary damages for breach of contract into two categories: direct and consequential damages.